baharalidurrani/material-domain/README.md

 - Merged features from the official `create-react-app` template.
 - All the dependencies in package.json are up-to-date.
 - Redux folder structure is all set.
 Everything is decoupled upon store, slices, actions.
-- Common, Type Definitions, Enums, Utils, Global axios configured.
+- Common, Type Definitions, Enums, Utils.
+- Console Logs disabled in Prod Environment.
 - Basic routing is integrated.
-- Protected routes
+- Protected routes.
 - Components are divided into Modules, Pages, Components, Molecule and Atom.
 (Modules being biggest and atom being smallest).
+- Module Level Lazy Loading added.
-- Material-UI is integrated including fonts and icons.
+- Material-UI (MUI) is integrated including fonts and icons.
 - Basic Material Responsive Layout is added (Header/AppBar, SideNav/Drawer, MainContent).
-- Centralized/Global Material-UI theme is added.
-(Almost zero CSS will be used in the app).
+- Centralized/Global MUI theme is added.
+(Almost zero CSS is used in the app).
 - Auto/Manual Dark/Light theme is added.

 ### To be added